Minisode1: Blue Hour: Title and artwork

 The phrase "Blue Hour" in the title of the album is eponymous and alludes to the "story about boys who are forced to stand at the brink of the real world during the blue hour."
-In the lead-up to the release of the album, the group teased three versions of concept photos: R, VR and AR.
+In the lead-up to the release of the album, the band teased three versions of concept photos: R, VR and AR.
 Version R portrayed "the members virtually together but by themselves in an online space."
 The VR version rendered the band "in a limitless virtual space reflective of today’s online-dominant lifestyle."
 Version AR illustrated "the gap between their isolation at home and the places they would rather be."